About Adobe Connect

 - Check that the Windows sound management software is correctly configured.
 Some computers monitor the headphone and microphone jacks - when you plug-in a headphone or microphone device into your computer the computer will detect it and will ask you to confirm the correct hardware being used.

 - Check that your microphone is working correctly.
 Test it (record yourself) using an MP3 player or similar device:

 - You might need a 3.5 mm female to 1/4" male headphone adapter to test your headset's microphone on audio equipment:

-- Some laptops operating on battery power will cause interference on the microphone line resulting in a buzzing sound when trying to speak into the microphone (the listeners will hear it).
+- Some laptops or tablets operating on battery power will cause interference on the microphone line resulting in a buzzing sound when trying to speak into the microphone (the listeners will hear it).
 Try switching to the laptop's power adapter.
 If still unsuccessful, you should try using a desktop computer instead.

 - Highly magnetic devices such as speakers will cause noise/echo on the microphone line (the microphone cable acts as an antenna).
 Try moving away from such devices.